Does he mean handle or choke-hold?

 Revealingly, Trump pointed out that his administration is “sticking with a lot of the countries in South America, we are focused very much on South America, and we’re getting a real strong choke hold handle on South America, in a lot of ways.”

-Washington’s debt trap diplomacy and overt election meddling has paid off in Argentina.
 After giving Argentine voters a choice they probably couldn’t refuse, between supporting President Milei’s La Libertad Avanza (LLA) or suffering another sovereign default followed by a full-blown financial crisis, Javier Milei’s party won 40.8% of the votes against 31.7% for the Peronist opposition.
+Thirty-five percent of eligible voters decided not to vote at all.

-I’m not sure about the “free” dollars of which Stoller speaks: one thing Argentines know better than most peoples is that financial bailouts tend to come with a hefty price tag attached.
+I’m not sure about the “free” dollars of which Stoller speaks: one thing Argentines know better than most is that financial bailouts tend to come with a hefty price tag attached.
 If anything, that’s likely to be ever truer for a US Treasury-led bailout than an IMF-led one.

-As the final results came in, “free” market idealogues around the world heralded Milei’s triumph as proof that Austrian-style economics can indeed work miracles, while conveniently forgetting about the two $40 billion bailouts that made it all possible.
-And nothing says “free” market like a government-arranged bailout.
-A case in point:
+As the final results came in, “free” market idealogues around the world heralded Milei’s triumph as proof that Austrian-style economics can indeed work miracles, while completely forgetting to mention the two $40 billion bailouts that made it all possible.
+Nothing screams “free” market like a government-arranged bailout by the world’s biggest empire.

 Here’s a nice little take-down of David Frum’s glowing endorsement of Milei:

-In the 2003 presidential election, 40.8% of the electorate voted for Carlos Menem, the former president whose currency peg between the peso and the dollar had led to a currency crisis, bank runs, bail-ins and an IMF-led bailout just two years earlier.
+In the 2003 presidential election, 40.8% of the electorate voted for Carlos Menem, the former president whose currency peg between the peso and the dollar had led to a currency crisis, bank runs, bail-ins and an IMF-led bailout just a couple of years earlier.
 The same thing happened with Mauricio Macri in 2019, when 40.2% of the electorate voted for his conservative bloc just after it had requested an IMF-bailout, the biggest in the Fund’s history.

 After suffering a landslide defeat in the regional elections in Buenos Aires province in September, La Libertad Avanza’s victory in Sunday’s legislative midterms shows Milei can still count on a broad electoral base, writes Valentina Neto for the Catalan newspaper La Vanguardia: